ntaneja1985/DesignPatterns/README.md

 ```

 ### When to use Bridge Pattern
--When to Use It: Whenever you find yourself juggling different implementations for the same abstraction—like choosing between pizza toppings without committing to just one.
+-When to Use It: Whenever you find yourself juggling different implementations for the same abstractionï¿½like choosing between pizza toppings without committing to just one.

 ### Abstraction is also like our interface: ICustomer
 - Not the job of ICustomer to do Validation, we should have a different interface to do Validation